5267/ML/type-of-algorithms/README.md

 Similar trend can be seen in box 3 as well.
 This continues for many iterations.
 In the end, all models are given a weight depending on their accuracy and a consolidated result is generated.

 Finally, it combines the outputs from weak learner and creates  a strong learner which eventually improves the prediction power of the model.
 Boosting pays higher focus on examples which are mis-classiﬁed or have higher errors by preceding weak rules.
 There are many boosting algorithms which impart additional boost to model’s accuracy.

+1. A subset is created from the original dataset.
+2. Initially, all data points are given equal weights.
+3. A base model is created on this subset.
+4. This model is used to make predictions on the whole dataset.
+5. Errors are calculated using the actual values and predicted values.
+6. The observations which are incorrectly predicted, are given higher weights.
+(Here, the three misclassified blue-plus points will be given higher weights)
+7. Another model is created and predictions are made on the dataset.
+(This model tries to correct the errors from the previous model)

+8. Similarly, multiple models are created, each correcting the errors of the previous model.
+9. The final model (strong learner) is the weighted mean of all the models (weak learners).

 In this tutorial, we’ll learn about the two most commonly used algorithms i.e. **AdaBoost（Adaptive Boosting）、Gradient Boosting (GBM) and XGboost**.

 #### 5.2.1 AdaBoost
 <font color='red'>Classification Boosters</font>：Let’s take a very simple example to understand the underlying concept of AdaBoost.
 You have two classes : 0’s and 1’s.
 Each number is an observation.
 The only two features available is x-axis and y-axis.
 For instance (1,1)  is a 0 while (4,4) is a 1.
 Now using these two features you need to classify each observation.
 Our ultimate objective remains the same as any classifier problem : find the classification boundary.
 Following are the step we follow to apply an AdaBoost.